 As the seasons shift over the year, following the Sun’s travels through the 12 Zodiac signs is one of the oldest versions of the archetypal “Hero’s Journey,” in which the Sun King voyages from light, into darkness, and back to light again.

 This seasonal progression is the prototype for the “stairway to heaven.”
 Together, the Zodiac signs – and specifically the planets which rule them — form a kind of “planetary ladder.”

 Naturally, the main light-givers of the sky, the Sun and Moon, claim the light-filled summer signs, Leo and Cancer.
 These two planets serve as polarities for one another.

-The remainder of the planets are assigned along this seasonal axis according to how quickly they move through the heavens, from fastest to slowest.
-Each planet claims one day sign and one night sign, representing the two polarities of a planet’s expression.
+The remainder of the planets is assigned along this seasonal axis according to how quickly they move through the heavens, from fastest to slowest.
+Each planet claims one day sign and one-night sign, representing the two polarities of a planet’s expression.

 Climbing down beneath the Summer signs: